andrewcomputsci2019/cse15l-lab-reports/lab1.md

 [user@sahara ~]$
 ```
 working directory before was /home \
-No notice differnce occured aftering running the command, no directory changed occured as the command did not specify what
+No notice differnce occured aftering running the command, no directory changed occured as no directory was passed to the cd command \
-directory to change into \
 The output was not a error

 ### CD with path to directory